Eyadho/webb24-js2-slutprojekt-Eyad-Hussen/README.md

-#📦 React Webshop – Firebase Project
+# 📦 # React Webshop – Firebase Project

-# This is a simple single-page webshop built with React and Firebase Firestore.
+ his is a simple single-page webshop built with React and Firebase Firestore.
-# Users can view products, add them to a shopping cart, and complete a purchase.
+Users can view products, add them to a shopping cart, and complete a purchase.

 # webb24-js2-slutprojekt-Eyad-Hussen